-Given a sheaf \mathcal{F} on X, we get a sheaf on the distinguished affine base.
+Given a sheaf $\mathcal{F}$ on X, we get a sheaf on the distinguished affine base.
 You can guess where we are going: we will show that all the information of the sheaf is contained in the information of the sheaf on the distinguished affine base.

 As a warm-up, we can recover stalks as follows.
 (We will be implicitly using only the following fact.
-We have a collection of open subsets, and some subsets, such that if we have any $x \in U$, V where U and V are in our collection of open sets, there is some W containing x, and contained in U and V such that $V \hookrightarrow U$ and $V \hookrightarrow V$ are both in our collection of inclusions.
-In the case we are considering here, this is the key Proposition 6.3.1 that given any two affine open sets Spec A, Spec B in X, Spec $A \cap Spec B$ could be covered by affine open sets that were simultaneously distinguished in Spec A and Spec B. In fancy language: the category of affine open sets, and distinguished inclusions, forms a filtered set.)
+We have a collection of open subsets, and some subsets, such that if we have any $x \in U$ , V where U and V are in our collection of open sets, there is some W containing x, and contained in U and V such that $V \hookrightarrow U$ and $V \hookrightarrow V$ are both in our collection of inclusions.
+In the case we are considering here, this is the key Proposition 6.3.1 that given any two affine open sets Spec V, Spec V in V, Spec V in V, Spec V in V is and Spec V in V

-The stalk \mathcal{F}x is the colimit $\underline{\lim}(f \in \mathcal{F}(U))$ where the limit is over all open sets contained in X. We compare this to $\underline{\lim}(f \in \mathcal{F}(U))$ where the limit is over all affine open sets, and all distinguished inclusions.
+The stalk $\mathcal{F}x$ is the colimit $\varinjlim(f \in \mathcal{F}(U))$ where the limit is over all open sets contained in X. We compare this to $\varinjlim(f \in \mathcal{F}(U))$ where the limit is over all affine open sets, and all distinguished inclusions.
 You can check that the elements of one correspond to elements of the other.
 (Think carefully about this!)